tbroyer/gwt-maven-archetypes/README.md

 * `dev` is to speed-up development with `gwt:run` and `jetty:start` by not requiring a restart when a change to the `${rootArtifactId}-shared` is made
-* `draft` is to speed-up GWT compilation, and will only compile (by default) for WebKit-based browsers (Safari, Chrome)
+* `draft` is to disable optimisations so GWT compilation is faster and produces readable (non-obfuscated) JavaScript.

 To activate `dev` or `draft` you can provide the `-Ddev` or `-Ddraft` system properties respectively, or use `-Pdev` or `-Pdraft`.

-Note that the DevMode (`gwt:run`) won't work after a compilation made with the `draft` profile.
-You'll have to `mvn clean` the project first and start over.

 ### Productivity tips